Fatmap wants to be the Google Maps for the great outdoors

 Indeed, to arrive at the final redesigned product, the company has aggregated data from multiple mapping and content sources, and has likened its royalty licensing model to that of Spotify.
 “The more a particular provider’s data gets accessed, the greater the share of the revenue share pool — this way, we were able to build what we believe is the highest resolution global map ever made,” a spokesperson told VentureBeat.

-Fatmap is officially based in London, but its core leadership and development teams are in Berlin, while it also an office in Lithuania where its advanced 3D engineering magic happens.
+Fatmap is officially based in London, but its core leadership and development teams are in Berlin, while it also has an office in Lithuania where its advanced 3D engineering magic happens.
 The company’s executive team has a solid pedigree, too, with chairman Michael Halbherr formerly serving as CEO of Here, the Nokia mapping unit acquired by a handful of automotive giants a few years back.
 Its heads of product and design, Will Gill and Markus Ort, were also previously employed by Nokia Here.

 How it works